phamhanh/TempehWarden/README.md

 cellar/refrigerator.
 Click on the Alarms button and then click on the Clear Active Alarms button.
 This will turn off alarm triggering until the problem can be rectified.
-This will prevent additional alarms from being triggered (although CellarWarden can automatically do this if the Block Mult.
+This will prevent additional alarms from being triggered (although TempehWarden can automatically do this if the Block Mult.
 Emails option is set to True).
 Note that the web app will show a dialog notification if an alarm has been triggered, and will continue to show this whenever the page is loaded until the Clear